gportay/iamroot/README.md

-iamroot aims to provide an alternative to [fakechroot(1)], which does great but does not run well for creating rootfs with [pacstrap(8)] (Arch Linux, Manjaro), [alpine-make-rootfs] (Alpine Linux), [dnf(8)] (Fedora) or [debootstrap(8)] (Debian).
+iamroot aims to provide an alternative to [fakechroot(1)], which does great but does not run well for creating rootfs with [pacstrap(8)] (Arch Linux, Manjaro), [alpine-make-rootfs] (Alpine Linux), [dnf(8)] (Fedora) or [debootstrap(8)] (Debian, Ubuntu).
 Its existing world would likely break if it is hacked to address the rootfs-creation related issues (i.e. fixing entering-exiting chroot and absolute symlink resolution in short).

 Of course, iamroot cannot substitute to the superuser permissions, and commands will end with `EACCESS` or `EPERM` as of reading or writing files in `/proc`,